microsoft/live-share-sdk/samples/javascript/21.react-media-template/README.md

 Runs the app in the development mode.

+Running `npm run start`, it will do two things: start the `tinylicious` server and start the application using `vite`.
+If you have never used `tinylicious` before, you should see instead is a prompt saying `Ok to proceed? (y)`, after which you should type `y` and press the "enter" key.
+In rare cases you might not see the `Ok to proceed? (y)` prompt, in which case try running `npx tinylicious@latest` in your command line directly, and then try again.

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.